chr1st0scli/RainLisp/RainLisp/Docs/dotnet-integration.md

 > Once again, the `Last` method is used to force the evaluation, even though other Linq techniques can apply.
 For this particular example, `First` could also work since `(get-monthly-ratio 2)` is the only call that is made.

+In this example, the contract is that the RainLisp code implements a procedure called `get-monthly-ratio` which takes a month number as a parameter and returns a numeric ratio.

+> You could get away of using consecutive calls by adopting other techniques like combining the `get-monthly-ratio` definition and call in the same code and use string interpolation for example to inject the month number.
+Be careful if you use this technique with strings though, to avoid a possible malicious code injection.

+## Retrieving Multiple Values

+### Pair

+### More Complex Structures

+## Improving Performance

+The two `Evaluate` method flavors we have seen so far, have respective overloads accepting a `RainLisp.AbstractSyntaxTree.Program` instance which is an abstract syntax tree instead of the code as a `string`.
+When you know that the RainLisp code is unlikely to change, you can use these calls to speed up the evaluation.

+For example, you can cache the result of the lexical and grammar syntax analysis and skip these steps in consecutive calls by calling the aforementioned overloads.

+## Implementing a REPL